muiku/muiku.github.com/README.md

 - _posts/
 - images/

-If you like to have a something similar fork https://github.com/kblomqvist/ghblog-template.

 The code that this project consists of is licensed under MIT and is based of MIT-licensed work by [Tom Preston-Werner](http://github.com/mojombo/jekyll).